patrick-llgc/Learning-Deep-Learning/paper_notes/solo.md

 tl;dr: Single-shot instance segmentation.

 #### Overall impression
-The paper proposes a simple frame work for instance segmentation directly.
+The paper proposes a simple framework for instance segmentation directly.
 Essentially it is a YOLO architecture predicting additional HxW values at each cell.
 The HxW values are warped into a mask with the same resolution of the feature map. <-- **However there is an important trick that reshapes the SxSx(HxW) into HxWx(SxS).
 [MEInst](meinst.md) showed that it is possible to directly predict the high dim vector per region, but for the entire image mask it is perhaps intractable.**

 Semantic segmentation classifies each pixel into a **fixed** number of categories.
 Instance segmentation has to deal with a **varying** number of instances.
 That is the biggest challenge.
 Instance segmentation can be sorted into top down approaches such as Mask RCNN and bottom up approaches such as [Associate Embedding](associative_embedding.md).